 The 401(k) is the bedrock of America’s retirement saving system.
 By far the most popular retirement plan, tens of millions of Americans make contributions to their 401(k) each year.
-However, there is a wide array of rules dictating how these plans are administered, and multiple types of plans within the 401(k) family, so understanding how these accounts work can be no simple task.
-In this article, we explain the differences between different types of 401(k) plans, as well as provide a Q&A covering some of the most common inquiries we get from employees about them.
+However, a wide array of rules dictate how these plans are administered, and multiple types of plans within the 401(k) family, so understanding how these accounts work can be no simple task.
+In this article, we explain the differences between different types of 401(k) plans and provide a Q&A covering some of the most common inquiries we get from employees about them.

 In this article, Richard Tatum, Vestwell’s President of Workplace Savings, reviews five principles for retirement saving that can help you enjoy your golden years.
 Rather than reaching for that golden number of “$1M”, Richard proposes that savers aim to figure out what amount their nest egg should be depending on their personal lifestyle and circumstances.

 Saving for retirement can be a stressful endeavor, but it doesn’t have to be.
 In this article, we discuss the retirement plan features that help take the stress out of saving.
 If your retirement plan includes these features, consider taking advantage of them.
 If you’re interested in offering a retirement plan for the first time, consider implementing these features into your offering.